pchip — Construct or evaluate shape-preserving piecewise cubic Hermite interpolants.

-pchip(x, y) builds a shape-preserving cubic Hermite interpolant. pchip(x, y, xq) evaluates it at query points.
+pchip(x, y) builds shape-preserving cubic Hermite interpolants, and pchip(x, y, xq) evaluates them at query points with MATLAB-compatible interpolation behavior.

 Syntax